API Management Best Practices, Tips, and Tricks #6 URL’s structure and naming convention

 • 3 min read

 Here we are, ready for another edition of API Management Best Practices, Tips, and Tricks.
-Today, we will address another helpful Best practice, Tip, and Trick that you must consider while implementing your API’s: Naming convention.
+Today, we focus on a critical best practice you should always consider when designing and implementing your APIs: naming conventions.

 #6 URL’s structure and naming convention